 Understanding Athlete’s Foot

 Athlete’s foot, medically known as tinea pedis, is a common fungal infection affecting the skin on the feet.
 It thrives in warm, moist environments, making communal areas like pools and locker rooms prime spots for transmission.
+In Sydney’s warm, active lifestyle, athlete’s foot is especially prevalent during the summer months.
 Symptoms often include itching, redness, peeling skin, and sometimes blisters.
 Prompt treatment is essential to prevent the infection from spreading.

 Major Antifungal Creams Available in Australia